-The expansion would increase tanker traffic through the Vancouver Harbour and Salish Sea by approximately 34 tankers per month, or about two per day.
+The expansion would increase tanker traffic through the Vancouver Harbour and Salish Sea by approximately 34 tankers per month.

 According to the West Coast Spill Response study commissioned by the BC Ministry of Environment, in 2012, 586 oil tankers of greater than 50,000 dry weight tonnes out of a total of 11,137 vessel transits crossed the passage line at Neah Bay at the entrance to the Strait of Juan de Fuca.
 In Port Metro Vancouver, this was 116 tankers of greater than 50,000 dry weight tonnes out of a total of 10,590 vessel transits.